 I've had students who have visited the University Writing Center and still turned in papers that still contain problematic writing.
 Why?

-Each appointment is limited to 30 minutes.
+Each appointment is limited to 30 minutes or one hour, depending on their circumstances.
 One session will not be sufficient to address all the areas of concern in an essay.
 Therefore, we encourage students to come by several times before an essay is due.
 Even then, there may be issues that will take more than a semester to resolve.

 Can the University Writing Center staff conduct workshops or presentations for my students?